-When you suffer from drug or alcohol problems, this affects every aspect of your life.
-If you are addicted to alcohol long term, drinking will start to give you mental health problems.
+Drug or alcohol problems can affect every aspect of your life.
+If you are addicted to alcohol long term, drinking may lead to mental health problems.
 Unless you seek help, you can expect to become fully dependent on alcohol if you keep it up.

 An alcohol counsellor helps alcoholics to give up drink or keep away from drugs.
-Counsellors might run a recovery group, offer a way for you to work through your psychological health issues, and let you talk freely about your alcohol addiction.
+Counsellors might run recovery groups or support groups, offering a way for you to work through your psychological health issues and allowing you to talk freely about your alcohol addiction.

 Adversely, some alcohol rehab services in the UK don’t realise that counselling and therapy for drug and alcohol dependence are actually two different types of treatment.
 Both are needed, however, for the patient to successfully recover from alcoholism.

 We provide personalised support and resources for addiction recovery.
 Take the first step towards a brighter future today.

 Whether you are addicted to drugs or alcohol, you may find that talking through your problems with a counsellor can help.

 They give you the type of support that your peers cannot, bridging the gap between therapists and doctors.
 Alcoholism and drug addiction treatments can benefit from this type of support because it is less formal than other medical professionals might be.

 There are other reasons why people favour this type of support.
 From a medical standpoint, however, counselling for alcoholism or as part of drug addiction treatment fills the gap in care between medical professionals and peer support.

 Those that find it difficult to talk to a doctor or therapist are more comfortable in a less formal setting, as is found in the counsellor’s office.